justpwned/brain-games/README.md

 [![CI](https://github.com/justpwned/python-project-lvl1/actions/workflows/ci.yml/badge.svg)](https://github.com/justpwned/python-project-lvl1/actions/workflows/ci.yml)

 Brain-games is a package that includes 5 simple CLI games written in Python.
 The goal of this project was to get acquainted with the process of installing, building and publishing packages in Python using tools such as [Pip](https://pip.pypa.io/en/stable/), [Poetry](https://python-poetry.org/) and [Make](https://www.gnu.org/software/make/).
-As well as automating the process of linting everytime it is pushed to main branch using [Flake8](https://flake8.pycqa.org/en/latest/) (as a linter) and [Github Actions](https://github.com/features/actions) (as a CI utility).
+As well as automating the process of linting everytime code is pushed to repository using [Flake8](https://flake8.pycqa.org/en/latest/)(as a linter) and [Github Actions](https://github.com/features/actions)(as a CI utility).

 ## Installation

----

 ```bash
 # Install Poetry